 I1 is approximately 325 km in length, 110 km at its broadest point, with a tapering shape suggesting (as noted by [Lindbergh biologist Tonya] Van Pelt) a chili pepper.
 A volcanic mountain range runs lengthwise down its center, a sign that the island may be an exposed sea mound created by an ancient volcanic eruption.
 Lack of seismic activity suggests that the three volcanoes in the range are dormant or extinct.

 Tests confirm that the atmosphere is thin but breathable, with no indications of toxicity: strenuous activity should be avoided by colonists until they’re thoroughly acclimated.
-Biochemical tests of plant samples indicate that their amino acids are uniformly “right-handed” and therefore nonlethal to human life.
+Biochemical tests of plant samples indicate that their amino acids are uniformly “left-handed” and therefore nonlethal to human life.
 No indications yet of hostile animal life, although this can only be determined by longer and more detailed surveys.